-Have a look at this other style of Onion Bhaji, Eggplant and Kale Pakora, and these Vegetable Bhaji.
+Have a look at this other style of Onion Bhaji, Eggplant and Kale Pakora, and these Huge Vine Leaf Pakora and Vegetable Bhaji.
 Or try this Greek-Indian Tomato Pakoras.
 Other Onion dishes you could try include Confit d’Oignon (Onion Jam), Onion Salad with Sesame Oil, and South Indian Onion Strings Slightly Pickled Salad.

 Browse all of our Bhajiya/Pakoras here, or have a look at our Indian Snacks.
 All of our Onion recipes are here, and Indian dishes are here.
 Or you might like to explore all of our easy Mid Autumn dishes.

 3 red onions, cut into halves and then sliced